This is a list of the reading I’ve been doing about sex, relationships, and related topics.

 Ortmann, David M. & Richard A. Sprott, Sexual Outsiders: Understanding BDSM Sexualities and Communities (Lanham, MD: Rowman & Littlefield, c2013.).
 Solidly written for an educated general audience by authors with academic training.
 A fairly short book, but quite good.
 [Aug 2015]

 Brame, Gloria G., Different Loving Too (British Columbia, Canada: Moons Grove Press/CCB Publishing, 2015).
 About BDSM.
 Different Loving was originally published in 1993, and this edition is essentially all new.
-Interesting, but not what I was expecting, which I suppose would have been Brame’s words supported by research in the form of interviews with very experienced players, which might have been seen in the odd quotation.
-In fact, most of the text is in the words of the players themselves, with Brame providing chapter introductions and occasional conclusions.
+Brame provides chapter introductions and occasional conclusions, but not much by way of analysis, and most of the text is in the words of the (very experienced) BDSM players themselves.
 It’s sort of a written panel discussion with Brame as moderator.
 [Apr 2016]

 Jaiya, Cuffed, Tied, and Satisfied (New York: Harmony Books, 2014).
 Written by a sexologist, this gentle introduction to kink seems to be aimed at those who are after hot sex but may find the idea of BDSM intimidating.
 She offers tools for self-analysis and exploration in areas where other resources (or at least the ones I’ve run across) seem to assume you already know what applies to you: “erotic wiring” (patterns of sexual needs and wants, turn-ons and turn-offs); vanilla-kink scale; and erotic personas.
 [Dec 2015]